Agile Outsourcing Success Part 2: 5 Steps for Evaluating Agile Software Partners

 Also look at the total investment of the teams you are acquiring.
 If you are working on high stakes projects, you need high-quality engineers that can interact with your internal engineers and product stakeholders in real-time.
 Not only will you benefit from their experience, but you can utilize your budget more efficiently.
 Our clients tell us that their having fewer high-quality engineers working with them in the same time zone is often more productive and cost-effective than having two or three times as many engineers who are working in a significantly different time zone.

 “It’s not only about the code – although you cannot be a 10X Engineer without having the talent first – it’s about making the team around you better, too.”
-Stu Stern, CEO and Co-Founder, Gorilla Logic
+Stu Stern, Co-Founder, Gorilla Logic

 If you engage with remote teams that aren’t working onsite, factor in budget for travel.
 Plan to have one team travel to meet face to face with the other team at least twice per year.
 Doing so helps to streamline communication and increases productivity.